Lachmoewe/diane-mainboard-comm/README.md

 - DIANE Mainboard

 ## Usage
-Connect your USB to RS232 adaptor to the DIANE Mainboard like this (sorry the image is so small, I couldnt find a way to display it any bigger):
+Connect your USB to RS232 adaptor to the DIANE Mainboard like this (sorry the image is so small, I couldnt find a way to display it any bigger): [Note that pin 1 of the Mainboard is its RxD!
+So connect the TxD of the serial converter to it.]

 ![COMM Port](https://raw.githubusercontent.com/Lachmoewe/diane-mainboard-comm/master/connector.jpg)